 Philip Swatman is a Chartered Accountant.
 After an early career at KPMG in London and the National Enterprise Board he joined Rothschild in 1979.
 He spent 29 years with Rothschild, specializing in mergers and acquisitions, becoming Co-Head of Investment Banking and subsequently a Vice Chairman.

 He retired in 2008 and is a director of a number of public and private companies, is Chairman of Eddie Stobart Logistics plc and Cranborne Chase Asset Finance Limited and a senior adviser to Capstan Capital, having previously been a non executive director of both Atrium Underwriting and Alfred McAlpine.

 Mark has over 20 years automotive retail experience and is considered to be a highly experienced executive from the automotive dealership sector.
 He was the Group Operations Director of Hartwell PLC from 2001 to 2003, an Operations Board Director of Reg Vardy PLC from 2003 to 2004 and became the founder and CEO of Cambria in 2006.

 James graduated from Manchester University with a BA in Accounting and Finance, he then qualified as a Chartered Accountant (ACA) in 2001 and passed the Joint Insolvency Examination Board (JIEB) exams in 2005.
 James spent 8 years with Grant Thornton in their automotive service team before joining Cambria in May 2007.
 James has significant experience in corporate finance, restructuring and due diligence in the automotive retail sector.

-Sir Peter has over 25 years of investment experience combined with significant acquisition and integration experience and proven operating and management skills.
+Sir Peter had over 25 years of investment experience combined with significant acquisition and integration experience and proven operating and management skills.
 Sir Peter spent the majority of his career with Bank of Scotland, one of the UK's leading corporate banks.
 He was appointed Chief General Manager and Chairman of the Management Board in 1988, later becoming Group Chief Executive.
 Following the merger with Halifax he became Deputy Chairman in 2001 of the new HBOS plc.
 He retired from this post in January 2003.
-Since 2003, Sir Peter has held a number of positions including: Non-executive director of Shell Transport and Trading Company plc and subsequently of Royal Dutch Shell plc, Advisor to Apax partners, Non-executive Chairman of ITV plc and is currently Chairman of Promethean Investments Plc.
+Since 2003, Sir Peter held a number of positions including: Non-executive director of Shell Transport and Trading Company plc and subsequently of Royal Dutch Shell plc, Advisor to Apax partners, Non-executive Chairman of ITV plc and was Chairman of Promethean Investments Plc.